 A similar arrangement is made between partners where a they sign a Buy-Sell agreement and fund the agreement with life insurance.
 Then, if one partner dies unexpectedly, the funds are in place for the surviving partner to purchase the shares of the estate of the deceased partner; and the deceased’s family has the money to pay the estate taxes.

 Typically, the partners buy criss-cross insurance making each other or the company the beneficiary when they die.
 This way the money will be available to buy out the other partner.
 The widow or widower must sell to the partner and the money is there to cover the cost.

 Key Person Insurance

 Owners of small companies are often dependent on the expertise of a few top people.
 If a “key person” dies, it can hurt business.
 Key person insurance is there to protect against the financial loss of your best employee.
 If your key person dies before retirement, the business will use the money to go out and recruit someone of equal experience.
 The death benefit is used to cover such costs as hiring, a signing bonus or additional training.

 What if the entrepreneur wants to retire, and turn the business over to a promising heir?
 How can he turn equity in his company into capital to fund his own retirement?
 Many small business continue to pay a salary to the retired owner of the business.
 The heir can slowly buy his shares, supplying a regular income.
 However, if he had a permanent or universal life insurance plan, now may be a good time to take the value out of that contract to fund his retirement.

-Mom and Dad’s Business
+Jack and Jill’s Business